kells4real/JavaScript_Countries_States/README.md

 ```
 You can even make this into a reuseable component

-This logic can be applied to react, Angular or any other JS frontend framework
+This logic can be applied to React, Angular or any other JS frontend framework